-OSTC and EITC funding makes it possible for extraordinarily gifted students who come from disadvantaged socioeconomic backgrounds or who would otherwise be unable to afford a private school education to gain the full benefits of a Grayson education.
+EITC and OSTC funding makes it possible for extraordinarily gifted students who come from disadvantaged socioeconomic backgrounds or who would otherwise be unable to afford a private school education to gain the full benefits of a Grayson education.

 How does it work?

-Individuals/couples and/or businesses with a minimum PA tax liability of $3500 annually are eligible to participate.
-Tax credits can be applied against the tax liability in the year you make a contribution to an approved scholarship organization like The Grayson School.
+Individuals, couples, and/or businesses with a minimum PA tax liability of $3500 annually are eligible to participate.
+Tax credits are applied against the tax liability in the year you make a contribution to an approved scholarship organization like The Grayson School.
 The goal of these programs are to help companies and individuals support and promote the educational interests of the children of Pennsylvania.